symbolist/django-pipeline/docs/storages.rst

 In Django 1.7+ you should use `ManifestFilesMixin <https://docs.djangoproject.com/en/1.7/ref/contrib/staticfiles/#manifeststaticfilesstorage>`_ unless you don't have access to the local filesystem in which case you should use ``CachedFilesMixin``. ::

-  from django.contrib.staticfiles.storage import CachedFilesMixin, ManifestFilesMixin
+  from staticfiles.storage import CachedFilesMixin, ManifestFilesMixin

   from pipeline.storage import PipelineMixin